Find out what the role is all about and what skills you need to thrive.

 Computer Networking Job Opportunities

-There is a wide variety of job opportunities in the networking industry.
-Successful graduates of Herzing’s Computer Networking Technology program can pursue the following positions:
+There are many ways to specialize in the field of computer networking.
+Successful graduates of Herzing Ottawa Computer Networking Technology program can pursue the following jobs:

 - Technical Support Specialist

 - Service Technician

 - Network Specialist

 - Network Consultant